nikitakodkany/deeplearning.ai/README.md

-These are my assignments on Andrew Ng's special course "Deep Learning Specialization".
-This course consists of five courses:
+# deeplearning.ai
+This repository contains assignments of the following courses in the Deep Learning Specialization by deeplearning.ai taught by Andrew Ng, put up on Coursera.

+### Courses
-    Neural Networks and Deep Learning
+1. Nueral Networks and Deep Learning
-    Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization Convolutional Neural Networks
+2. Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization

-source from Andrew Ng's Deep learning course on Coursera
+3. Convolutional Neural Networks

+## Author
+* **Nikita Kodkany** - *Student*